 Jonathan Bradley is a journalist and student at Ryerson University and until recently, was a journalist with the Eyeopener, the campus newspaper.
 On June 9, 2020, Eyeopener editor-in-chief emailed Mr. Bradley to tell him that the Eyeopener was terminating him as a writer.
 He was told that his termination was based on screenshots of a conversation on social media in which Mr. Bradley shared the Bible's views on sexuality.
 She said that while Mr. Bradley was entitled to his opinion, the fact that he shared it would make “members of our community” “no longer feel safe if you are associated with the publication.”
 Prior to his termination, Mr. Bradley had noticed an increased intolerance within the Eyeopener , including sharing anti-Semitic views.
 So, in some ways, it was unsurprising to him that he would be terminated on the basis of his religious views.
 On Mr. Bradley's behalf, Ms. Crosson filed a human rights complaint claiming that he has been discriminated against in the area of employment on the basis of his creed.
+Mr. Bradley's matter has recently been settled with the Eyeopener.
 No individual should have to face discrimination because of their religious views.
 Individuals in a free society have the right to share their beliefs openly without fear that sharing Biblical views will result in punishment.

 Jonathan Bradley’s human rights claim has prompted a lot of media, with everyone from Conrad Black, Barbara Kay, Tyler Dawson, and Lindsay Shepherd writing on the case.